String Indexing with Compressed Patterns: Introduction

 Let $z_i$ be the number of phrases in the LZ77 compression of the $i$th suffix of $S$, for all $0\leq i\leq n-1$.
 We show how to build the data structure from Theorem \ref{thm:mainresult} in $O(n\log n+\sum_{i=0}^{n-1}z_i\log \log n)$ expected time for \LZss\ without self-references, and $O(n^2+\sum_{i=0}^{n-1}z_i\log \log n)$ expected time if we allow self-referencing.
 Further, we show how to extend our results to the Lempel-Ziv 1978 (LZ78)~\cite{ZivL78} compression scheme in the same complexities.

-A related pattern matching version of this problem has been studied in a line of work on \emph{fully compressed pattern matching}, where the goal is to locate a pattern $P$ within a string $S$ when both are given in compressed form \cite{GasieniecR99,HiraoSTA00,InenagaST05,Gawrychowski12,Jez15}.
-In terms of indexing, Gagie et al.~\cite{GagieKKMST12} study the following related problem: Preprocess a string $S$ such that given the \LZss\ compression of the concatenation of $t$ patterns of total length $l$ and maximum individual length $m$, we can quickly count the number of occurrences of each pattern.
-They give a data structure using $nH_k(S) +o(n(H_k(S) + 1))$ bits and answering counting queries in $O((z+t)\log l\log m\log^{1+\epsilon}n)$ time.
-Compared to our solution, it uses less space, but is slower and does not answer reporting queries.
-On the other hand, it can handle multiple patterns efficiently.
+A related problem has been studied in a line of work on \emph{fully compressed pattern matching}, where the goal is to locate a pattern $P$ within a string $S$ when both are given in compressed form~\cite{GasieniecR99,HiraoSTA00,InenagaST05,Gawrychowski12,Jez15}.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries} we recall basic string data structures and \LZss\ compression.
 In Section~\ref{sec:phrase_trie} we present a simple $O(n^2)$ space and $O(z + \log n + \mathrm{occ})$ time data structure that forms the basis of our solutions in the following sections.
 In Section~\ref{sec:compact_phrase_trie} we show how to achieve linear space with the same time complexity.
 In Sections~\ref{sec:slice_tree} and \ref{sec:saving_space} we show how to improve the $\log n$ term to $\log m$, proving the main theorem.
 In Section~\ref{sec:lz78}, we show how to extend these results to the \LZse\ compression scheme.